flybywiresim/docs/docs/beginner-guide/starting-the-aircraft.md

 # Starting the Aircraft

 This guide will assist you with starting your aircraft.
-This guide includes images as well to allow you to understand the locations of all buttons and switches.
+It includes images to assist you with understanding the locations of all buttons and switches.

 !!! warning "Disclaimer"
     The level of detail in this guide is meant to get a FlyByWire A320neo beginner starting the aircraft correctly.